tejasvinu/ExaARAF-Experiments-2/README.md

 2. Create a directory under `experiment_results/`
 3. Create a configuration file with all parameters
 4. Prepare the monitoring script

+### Resource Allocation

+The experiment manager automatically handles resource allocation based on the following parameters:
+- `--cores-per-node`: Number of CPU cores available on each node (default: 48)
+- `--processes`: Number of MPI processes to launch
+- `--omp-threads`: Number of OpenMP threads per process
+- `--nodes`: Number of nodes to use (or 'auto' for automatic calculation)

+The system will automatically calculate the optimal node allocation based on your process and thread configuration.
+For example:
+- With 48 cores per node:
+  - 32 processes × 1 thread = 32 cores (fits on 1 node)
+  - 32 processes × 2 threads = 64 cores (needs 2 nodes)
+  - 96 processes × 1 thread = 96 cores (needs 2 nodes)

 ### Building the Executable